kiro-community/kiro-knowledge-power/kiro-knowledge/POWER.md

 keywords: ["kiro", "kiro ide", "kiro cli", "troubleshooting", "issue"]
 ---

-# Kiro Knowledge Base Assistant

-Automatically query multiple knowledge sources and provide structured answers when users ask Kiro-related questions.

-## Workflow

-You MUST follow the steps below, NEVER skip any step.
+# Onboarding

+YOU MUST FOLLOW THE STEPS BELOW, NEVER SKIP ANY STEP.

-### Step 1: Analyze Question
+## Step 1: Analyze Question

 - You MUST determine if it's a Kiro IDE or Kiro CLI issue
 - If you are not sure, you MUST ask the user
 - Extract keywords and question type

-### Step 2: Query Knowledge Base
+## Step 2: Query Knowledge Base

-You MUST follow the workflows below based on question type:
+YOU MUST FOLLOW THE WORKFLOWS BELOW BASED ON QUESTION TYPE:

 - Query Kiro IDE issues → `steering/kiro-ide-workflow.md`
 - Query Kiro CLI issues → `steering/kiro-cli-workflow.md`

-### Step 3: Search GitHub Issues
+## Step 3: Search GitHub Issues

-ONLY If knowledge base above has no answer:
+ONLY IF KNOWLEDGE BASE ABOVE HAS NO ANSWER:

 - GitHub Issues search → `steering/github-search-workflow.md`

-### Step 4: Web Search
+## Step 4: Web Search

-ONLY If still no answer, use web search
+ONLY IF STILL NO ANSWER, use web search

-### Step 5: Format Output
+## Step 5: Format Output

-MUST output in the following format:
+MUST OUTPUT IN THE FOLLOWING FORMAT:

 ```
 Problem Description: [User's question]